PradyumnaKrishna/Facial-AI/Docs/The Web Application.md

     <img alt="Web App" src="img/Web%20App.png">
 </p>

-First button `Browse` browses the file need to be uplaoded and `Upload your image` button uploads it.
-Its a Simple Form where `Browse` button picks the file and `Upload your image` submit the form.
+First button `Browse` browses the file need to be uploaded and `Upload your image` button uploads it.
+It's a Simple Form where `Browse` button picks the file and `Upload your image` submit the form.

 Error handling is used to maintain the web application running and display the error message.
 These error messages are:
 - No image selected